uktrade/icms-hmrc/README.md

 * run following to scan all files for issues
   - `pre-commit run --all-files`

+# Licence Data Status Changes

+Status changes for Mail model of extract_type ExtractTypeEnum.LICENCE_DATA.

+1. MailStatusEnum.PENDING:

+    When mail is first created before message is emailed to HMRC.
+(Only very briefly in this state)

+2. MailStatusEnum.PENDING -> MailStatusEnum.REPLY_PENDING:

+    When licence data has been emailed to HMRC.

+3. MailStatusEnum.REPLY_PENDING -> MailStatusEnum.REPLY_RECEIVED

+    When licenceReply data has been stored in the db after being read from the mailserver.

+4. MailStatusEnum.REPLY_RECEIVED -> MailStatusEnum.REPLY_PROCESSED

+    After the licenceReply data has been parsed and send to ICMS.

+5. MailStatusEnum.REPLY_RECEIVED -> MailStatusEnum.REPLY_PARTIALLY_PROCESSED

+    When we have tried to process a licenceReply file with file errors.

+    This indicates a code change is probably required and the recreate_and_send_licence_data_email command needs running to resend the applications that have not been processed by HMRC.

 # Mailbox authentication

 To authenticate with the mailboxes we have two separate authentication mechanisms